krokowski0x/Blockchain-Playground/README.md

-# Blockchain Viewer
+# Blockchain Playground

-Blockchain and cryptocurrency with educational frontend.
+Blockchain and cryptocurrency with educational playground.

 ## Brief Description

-This project started as a basic blockchain [Udemy](https://www.udemy.com/build-blockchain/) course in Mid 2018, but currently, it's purpose is to have React-based frontend, showing exactly how blockchain, mining and transactions work in real time.
+This project started as a basic blockchain [Udemy](https://www.udemy.com/build-blockchain/) course in Mid 2018, but currently, it's purpose is to have React-based frontend, showing exactly how blockchain, mining and transactions work in real time via interactive playground.

 ## Built With